AlexByzov93/cv_ml_project/README.md

 poetry shell
 ```

+You can also install this package from wheel and binaries.
+To access them, you can go to GitHub Actions of this page and download package files.

 ### Step 5.
 Check demo.py

 `demo.py` allows you to use EffecientDet for any image in the `images` folder.
 If you want to add your own images, just copy them there. `demo.py` allows you to specify two additional arguments: